SFULibrary/islandora_context/README.md

 * Is Islandora Object: Set this condition if you want the context to apply to all Islandora objects.
 Allows choice of collection, non-collection, and all objects.
 * Perform basic content negotiation by detecting whether the requesting client has included an 'Accept' header with the value 'application/rdf+xml' (experimental).

-It also provides two Context reactions:
+It also provides three Context reactions:

 * Insert text into Islandora object's display: Lets you define the text of a message (such as a rights statement) which is appended to an Islandora object's display.
 The HTML containing the message is themeable.
+* Display an Islandora Solr Metadata Profile: Lets you choose a Solr Metadata display.
+The Islandora Solr Metadata module associates displays with content types; this reaction lets you associate displays with any context.
 * Return the object's RELS-EXT datastream (experimental); for use with the content negotiation condition plugin (e.g., curl -H "Accept: application/rdf+xml" "http://localhost:8181/islandora/object/islandora%253A226").

 ## Requirements

 * [Islandora](https://github.com/Islandora/islandora)
 * [Context](https://dupal.org/project/context)
+* [Islandora Solr Metadata](https://github.com/Islandora/islandora_solr_metadata) if you want to use the "Display an Islandora Solr Metadata Profile" reaction.

 ## Installation